Rafase282/MyFCCWiki/Waypoint-Get-Started-with-Angular.js.md

 This will be the same as `<p>I am 10</p>`

 It also works for strings too.
 There are more examples [here.](http://docs.angularjs.org/guide/expression)

+# Controllers
+Controllers are where we define out app's behavior by defining functions and values.